‘Billionaire Bracelets’: What are These Dainty, Beaded Bracelets That Wealthy Men are Obsessed With?

 It’s about time we talk about “Billionaire Bracelets.”
 This is a term that we’ve coined to describe the dainty, beaded bracelets that you’ll find stacked on the wrists of billionaires, millionaires who run billion-dollar companies, and Hollywood actors.

 We’ve spotted them on everyone from CEOs of car brands like Lamborghini to celebrities and actors like Brad Pitt and Ryan Reynolds.
-However, when costume designer Julian Day dressed Tobias Menzies’ cashed-up character Peter Banning with a stack of beaded bracelets in the movie F1, we thought it was about time that we did some digging to get to the bottom of what these bracelets are, and why these otherwise clean-cut, tailored men are so obsessed with stacking them on their wrists next to a Rolex watch.
+However, when costume designer Julian Day dressed Tobias Menzies’ cashed-up character Peter Banning with a stack of beaded bracelets in the movie F1, we thought it was about time that we did some digging to get to the bottom of what these bracelets are by speaking to the man himself.
+If you’ve ever wondered why these otherwise clean-cut, tailored men are so obsessed with stacking bracelets on their wrists next to a Rolex watch, read on.

 Sleek cord, gold hardware, sterling silver trinkets, beads, and coloured gemstones are the clear favourites, but the trend started with the rise in popularity of men’s bracelets as a fashion category.
 Let’s take a closer look!